therealnicoroshi/modlist/README.md

 The fix for this is disabling SkyrimGuild Creatures-Preview located under section 72.
 Creature Animations and re-enabling it after that scripted event is complete.

+First person interactive animations will only trigger when a weapon is drawn.
+This is a known compatibility issue between this mod and improved camera.

 ### ❗ DO NOT PUT IRON ARROWS INTO A CONTAINER ❗ This will crash the game.
 Vanilla bug without any known workaround.
 Put them in a corpse or sell them instead.

 ***